May 29, 2006

 Copper Creek

 Last Winter we had our first trip to Copper creek.
-This was Nick and my first river with tough class 4.
+This was Nick and my first river with legitimate class 4 rapids.
 The trip went well and access is easy enough.
-We looked down stream and wondered how we were going to get down if the river spread out at all.
-With 1100 cfs in the EF Lewis it turned out to be an optimal first time flow.
+We looked down stream from the put in and wondered how we were going to get down if the river spread out at all.
+With 1100 cfs in the EF Lewis it turned out to be a reasonable first time flow for paddlers like us stepping up to the run.
 We made it down the first section of class 2-3 rapids to Triple Delight without incedent.
-The falls consists of three ledges, the first a two footer into a seven footer, then only about 20 yards downstream it drops over a clean 18'.
-The 7 foot drop is definately the crux and the approach is made somewhat difficult by a boil after the first drop that funnels a boater into the meat of the ledge.
+The middle ledge is the crux and the approach is made somewhat difficult by a boil after the first drop that funnels a boater into the meat of the ledge.
 The plan was to drive left after the first drop and boof off the left side of the ledge.
-This worked perfectly for my dad.
+This worked well for my dad who showed us the way.

 Nick and my dad scouting the begginging of Triple Delight

-Nick went left and got pushed right by the boil.
-He gutted the meat of the hole and overotated upon landing.
+Nick went next and got pushed right by the boil.
+He went into the meat of the ledge and pogoed over the front of the boat upon landing, but was able to recover and get to shore before the next drop.
 I went next and hit the left bank between the drops.
-I recovered enough to give a halfhearted boof over the ledge which is all that is required if you are in the right spot.
+I recovered enough to give a halfhearted boof and was able to keep it upright.Nicks first run

 Myself resurfacing below Triple Delight.

-My dad below the lip of the falls After this were a few fun ledge drops including Piton and the Flume.
-Niether was class 4 at this level, but still very fun.
+After Triple Drop were a few fun ledge drops including Piton and the Flume.
+Niether was class 4 at this level, but still fun.

 Nick drops into the Flume